jamesstorm/stormbian/README.md

 # stormbian

-Just a docker container that has all the things I like in s shell environment.
+Just a docker container that has all the things I like in a shell environment.